Praqma/LearnKubernetes/kamran/Kubernetes-on-GCE-Take2.md

     username: admin
 [kamran@kworkhorse LearnKubernetes]$
 ```
+There are several clusters in the output above, you can safely ignore the ones you are not concerned with.

 Now use the username and password displayed at the bottom of the output from above and login to **https://MASTER_IP/ui** .
 After logging in a freshly created cluster, you will see something like this:

+---
 ![](GCE-Kubernetes-Master-Login.png)
+---